WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/student-data-commons.md

 This project is made up of the following sub-projects that an intern can apply for:
 - Create synthetic multi-omics data to match synthetic clinical and other metadata
-- Extend functionality of the Data Registry application
+- Extend functionality of the Data Registry application in ReactJS and FASTAPI
-- Ingestion of data and metadata into the Data Registry
+- Ingestion of data and metadata into the Data Registry using Python, and authenticating to an API
-- Setup standardisation in authentication and security for multiple Data Portals
+- Setup standardisation in authentication and security for multiple Data Portals using OIDC, AAF, and KeyCloak
-- Setup cBioPortal as a Data Portal
+- Setup cBioPortal as a Data Portal on the Nectar Cloud secured with OIDC
-- Setup generic secure Shiny/R App as a Data Portal
+- Setup generic secure Shiny/R App as a Data Portal on the Nectar Cloud secured with OIDC
-- Setup Omero as a Data Portal
+- Setup Omero as a Data Portal on the Nectar Cloud secured with OIDC
-- Setup Storage Calculator as a Data Portal
+- Setup Storage Calculator as a Data Portal on the Nectar Cloud secured with OIDC

 ## Duties while on placement

 As a Research Software Engineer Intern, you will play a crucial role in supporting the design and implementation of a pre-production Research Data Management ecosystem called REDMANE.
 This internship will provide you with valuable hands-on experience in trialling, analysing, and improving different platforms.
 You will assist in building a scalable data management infrastructure and gain exposure to various aspects of data integration, modeling, and governance.

-The Research Software Engineer Intern role will:
+The Research Software Engineer Intern role will generally:

-- Assist in testing and implementing data models for REDMANE.
+- Assist in setup, extending, and testing Data Registry and Data Portals using synthetic data for multiple REDMANE ecosystems.
-- Work with the team to implement conceptual and logical data models that align with project objectives.
-- Support the implementation of data ingestion pipelines.
+- Support the implementation of data ingestion pipelines for Data Registry and Data Portals securely.
-- Contribute to the development of data governance practices and policies for the proof-of-concept project.
+- Contribute to the development of a base set of requirements for Data Portals to be able to be part of the REDMANE ecosystem.
-- Collaborate with the team to plan and build the data management infrastructure.
+- Setup environment to provide authentication across the Data Registry and Data Portals.
+- Setup Data Portals for existing applications such as cBioPortal, Shniy, Omero and custom-made Storage Calculator.
-- Assist in documenting the data architecture, design decisions, and implementation processes.
-Contribute to creating technical documentation and user guides for future reference.
+- Assist in documenting the design decisions, and implementation processes.
+- Contribute to creating technical documentation and user guides for future reference.
 - Stay updated on emerging data management technologies and industry trends.
 - Explore and experiment with new tools, frameworks, and platforms that can enhance the implementation.